omniflex-io/omniflex-express-todo-list-boiler/modules/todo-lists/USE_CASES.md

 - Owner creates a new todo list
 - System automatically adds owner as an accepted member
 - List starts in non-archived state
+- Only authenticated users can create lists

 ### View Lists
 - User can view their own lists
 - User can view lists they are invited to
 - Lists are paginated for better performance
+- List access requires valid membership or ownership

 ### Archive List
-- Owner can archive a list
+- Only owners can archive a list
 - Archived lists are not shown in the main view
-- Archived lists can be viewed separately
+- Archived lists can be viewed by members
+- Only owners can manage list settings

 ## Item Management

 ### Create Item
-- Members can add items to a list
+- Only list members can add items to a list
 - Items start in non-completed state
 - Items must have content
+- Item creation requires valid list membership

 ### Update Item
-- Members can update item content
+- Only list members can update item content
 - Original creation metadata is preserved
 - Update timestamp is recorded
+- Item updates require valid list membership

 ### Complete/Uncomplete Item
-- Members can mark items as complete
+- Only list members can mark items as complete
-- Members can unmark completed items
+- Only list members can unmark completed items
 - System records who completed the item and when
 - No automatic completion, users must explicitly mark items
+- Item status changes require valid list membership

 ## Discussion Management